ScorpioBroker/ScorpioBroker/docs/en/source/installationGuide.rst

 - Start the JDK installation and hit the “Change destination folder” checkbox, then click 'Install.'

+**Note:-** Recommended version is JDK-11.
+Scorpio Broker is developed and tested with this version only.

 .. figure:: figures/jdk-1.png

 - Change the installation directory to any path without spaces in the folder name.